edjw/edjw.github.io/_posts/2018-02-07-female-composers-in-the-sacred-harp.md

     <img src="/uploads/2018/02/08/pc_all_songs_by_song_number_.png" class="img-fluid" alt="">
 </a>

 <p>Here are the songs by female composers sorted by the percentage of all songs led in minuted singing 1995-2017 that that particular song has been led.
 The percentages are rounded to 2 decimal places.
-The 1 in N figure is from the unrounded percentage which is why there's a slight discrepancy.
+The 1 in N figure is from the unrounded percentage which is why there's a slight discrepancy sometimes.

 <p>By comparison, 146 Hallelujah – the song in the book that has been led most often – accounts for 0.8% (1 in every 125) of all songs led 1995-2017.</p>